 I am Roy Pardee, Data Wrangler, Analyst and Application Developer from the greater Seattle area.
 I've been doing various bits of computing in the service of research (mostly Health Services research) since 1997 or so.

-In my little professional circle I am probably best known for my work designing and implementing the HMO Research Network's Virtual Data Warehouse.
+In my little professional circle I am probably best known for my work designing and implementing the HCSRN's Virtual Data Warehouse.

 This page is intended to be something of a résumé and calling-card for anyone interested in my professional life.